edisionnano/DirectVideo/README.md

 gcc -shared -o stub.so stub.o
 ```
 This will create the shared object stub.so which you can then preload to capture a frame.<br>
 In order to capture the frame you will also need a native module that can post such frames, Discord's Media Engine (AKA Voice Engine).
 The location of this module is `~/.config/discord(ptb,canary,development)/0.0.(version_number_here)/modules/discord_voice/discord_voice.node`.
-Simply copy the file to your working directory (next to stub.so) and then run node using:
+Simply copy that file and libopenh264.so.6(it's on the same directory) to your working directory (next to stub.so) and then run node using:
 ```console
 LD_PRELOAD="$PWD/stub.so" node
 ```